284: No Such Thing As Salty Yeti Bones

 The problem is, it's really hard to keep track of them once you've spotted them.

-As in, they were spotted once, we thought, oh, that's a bit worrying, and then we don't know where they've gone.
+So scientists have lost more than 900 near-Earth asteroids, as in they were spotted once, we thought, oh, that's a bit worrying, and then we don't know where they've gone.
+Wow, really?

 Yeah, so we saw them once, and because sometimes it takes 20 hours to confirm that what you're seeing is right.

-Sometimes the weather is bad, so you can't see it again from a ground-based observatory, so you just sort of say, oh, well, there there you go.
+Sometimes the weather is bad, so you can't see it again from a ground-based observatory, so you just sort of say, oh, well, there.
+So there you go.

 Don't come back.

-And again, I didn't really say that sentence very well, but I pick all the points for them.
+Again, I didn't really say that sentence very well, but I think all the points were there.

 Ford, and he thinks that the dinosaurs actually died out because of a lack of sex legs.